Basics for ice cream production

 Honey should only be added to the hand-warm ice cream mixture so that the important ingredients are not destroyed

-Caustic sugar: is a Syrup solutionwhich are made up of equal parts Water and sugar is produced.
+Lauter sugar: is a Syrup solutionwhich are made up of equal parts Water and sugar is produced.
 Simply boil e.g. 250 g sugar and 250 g water together and fill while still hot.
 Due to the liquefaction of the sugar, it can be easily dosed and dissolves very easily in the mass.

 Vanilla sugar: real vanilla sugar consists, as the name suggests, of Vanilla and sugar.
 This can be achieved either by storing sugar with (scraped out) vanilla beans or by adding ground vanilla beans to sugar.
 The often offered Vanillin sugar is made with synthetically produced vanilla flavoring. offset and should be avoided if possible.

-Useful equipment for ice cream making
+Useful tools for ice cream making

 A scoop helps to form beautiful ice cream scoops